zwettemaan/CRDT_UXP/README.md

 This address resolves to 127.0.0.1

+To start the daemon, you can run the _License Manager_, go into the preferences, and tick the checkbox _Launch daemon for Creative Developer Tools when License Manager starts_.

-To start the daemon, you can run the License Manager, which will automatically start the daemon and leave it running even after you quit License Manager, until the next restart of your computer.
+This will automatically start the daemon each time you run the _License Manager_.
+The daemon will continue running after you quit _License Manager_, until the next restart of your computer.

-Alternatively, run the script `startDaemon.command` (Mac - script is double-clickable) or `startDaemon.bat` (Windows).
+Alternatively, run the double-clickable scripts `startDaemon.command` (Mac) or `startDaemon.bat` (Windows).

 Once the daemon is running, you can call the entry points in the module 'cdtuxp.js' from your UXP Plugin or UXPScript.

+You can also terminate the daemon with the scripts `killDaemon.command` (Mac) or `killDaemon.bat` (Windows).

 ## How to activate

 The _License Manager_ is provided in the _Helpers_ subfolder.

-No install needed - just drill down into the folders, and double-click the _LicenseManager.exe_ or _LicenseManager.app_ file.
+You can leave the _License Manager_ where it is, below the _Helpers_ folder.
+You can also find and move the License Manager folder for your platform from the _Helpers_ folder to some convenient location (e.g. `/Applications` or `C:\Program Files`).

+The install process is simple: move the License Manager folder to its desired location and then manually launch the _License Manager_ app at least once after you shifted it to a different location.

-Create a standard account in the _License Manager_ by clicking the _New_ button bottom right of the _User Account_ window.
+Create a standard account in the _License Manager_ by clicking the _New_ button bottom right of the _Accounts_ window.

 Enter a descriptive name and a valid email address, and choose an unlock code.
 You need to enter the unlock code twice.